Back to blog

 Quick Answer: .NET MAUI App Development Cost And Timeline

-.NET MAUI app development cost usually depends less on the framework name and more on the release you are trying to ship.
-A focused prototype can be planned in weeks.
+.NET MAUI app development cost depends less on the framework name and more on the release you are trying to ship.
+A narrow prototype can be planned in weeks.
 A lean .NET MAUI MVP with shared C# screens, authentication, a simple backend, and one or two integrations often needs 10 to 16 weeks.
-A production app with iOS, Android, desktop support, admin tooling, analytics, offline behavior, payments, enterprise identity, device APIs, QA, app-store launch, and maintenance can take 4 to 8 months or more.
+A production app with iOS, Android, Windows, macOS, admin tooling, analytics, offline behavior, payments, enterprise identity, device APIs, QA, launch, and maintenance can take 4 to 8 months or more.

 Use public cost ranges as market context, not as a quote.
-TechAhead's .NET MAUI page lists broad investment bands from MVP through enterprise apps, but a useful estimate should separate discovery, UX, shared .NET MAUI frontend, platform-specific work, backend APIs, integrations, admin tools, QA, release operations, and support.
+A useful estimate should separate discovery, UX, shared .NET MAUI frontend, native platform work, backend APIs, integrations, admin tools, QA, release operations, and support.
 If you need a first-pass planning number, start with NextPage's Custom Software Cost Estimator, then refine the result around .NET MAUI-specific risks.

-.NET MAUI app development cost planning map showing scope, shared C# codebase, native platform edges, backend APIs, Microsoft ecosystem, QA, app store launch, and maintenance
+.NET MAUI app development cost planning map showing release scope, shared C# codebase, native platform edges, backend APIs, integrations, QA, app launch, and maintenance

 .NET MAUI cost becomes clearer when shared C# reuse, native edge cases, backend scope, QA, launch, and maintenance are estimated together.